Practical information to visit Epidaurus

 Private transfer

 It is possible to book a private transfer.
 It can be interesting if you are several.
 Because you will go at your own pace and discover the sites of Corinth, Mycenae, Nafplio and Epidaurus during the day.
-We recommend the Welcome Ride drivers who are French speaking (ask in the comments area when booking) and know the history of the places visited.
+We recommend the Welcome Ride drivers who are English speaking and know the history of the places visited.

 How to get to Epidaurus during the festival?